kscheltema/100-days-of-code/log.md

  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

    ### Day 39 August 4, 2022.
   **Today's Progress:** My update yesterday wasnt minor thus I had to remove node_modules and package-lock.json.
 I have done these now and also updated React Scripts.
+I rolled back the attempts to update class based component for Error Boundary.
-  **Thoughts:**
+  **Thoughts:** ErrorBoundary requires Class based compoents that works in React 18.
   **Link to work:** see screenshot(s) in my tweet @KobusScheltema.